rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-pro/features/index.markdown

 title: Features
 ---

-rtMedia -PRO has many added features that help your community interact better.
+rtMedia PRO has many added features that help your community interact better.
 Since there are a many features we have split them into separate pages.

 You can see the entire latest list of features below the video.

   1. [Media Attributes](http://docs.rtcamp.com/rtmedia/addons/rtmedia-pro/features/media-attributes/) - Add media attributes and categories to them.